Our Tax Filing Extension Policy

 Our policy: intentional, not blanket

-All documents have been received and verified by March 15th.
+All documents and information have been received and verified by March 15th.

-The return is straightforward with no open questions
+The return is straightforward, without any open questions that require extra time

-You have a balance due and filing on time avoids penalties
+You have a balance due, and filing on time might avoid penalties and interest

 Filing early gives you faster tax certainty and cleaner financial reporting